 “So, I’d imagine it might’ve been.
 All I know is that, in the morning, John came down from the high fields alone.
 Zora was nowhere to be found from that day to this.
 Folks said she run off with a peddler and others in their whispering said that John had killed her and buried her up in the field.

 “Now, I don’t believe hardly none of it, but I don’t know exactly what to believe if you take my meaning.
-December was coming up when the bank agent come to town and went up to visit the Matthews farm.
-John met him at the door and paid off the family debts with a fistful of Spanish doubloons.
+December was coming up when the bank agent come to town and went up to visit the Mathews farm.
+John met him at the door and paid off the family debts with a fistful of old Spanish doubloons.

 “The bank agent almost fainted dead away but he took it for the debt ‘cause he knew that John was overpaying.
 John didn’t care about that; he worked hard to help his mama and get that farm working again.

 “That sure gave people something to talk about, no doubt.
-They were jealous and they were petty and mean and most of all they wondered what really happened to Zora Matthews on that Hallowmas night so many years before.
+They were jealous and they were petty and mean and most of all they wondered what really happened to Zora Mathews on that Hallowmas night so many years before.

 “They say the corn grows well in this part of the country, but I say we just know how to treat our friends.
-What happened to little Zora Matthews?
+What happened to little Zora Mathews?
 Well, the corn needs to be planted again every year, and I’d imagine that maybe something like a Corn Witch needs to be planted again from time to time.”